 The MCSAP staff are supervised by the NHP Commercial Commander stationed in the MCSAP office.
-The Commercial Commander is responsible for the oversight of the NHP commercial program, as well as other state programs such as the Size and Weight program, school bus inspections and the crashed/disabled vehicle, "Get them off the road" towing program.
+The Commercial Commander is responsible for the oversight of the NHP commercial program, as well as other state programs such as the Size and Weight program, school bus inspections and the crashed/disabled vehicle, "Get them off the road" State Auto Return towing program.

-For the FFY23 CVSP, NHP is including a proposed Management Analyst II, two CVSI's and a Captain at fifty percent that have not yet been approved by the Nevada Legislature.
-However, inclusion in the MCSAP budget is required before the process to have the Legislature approved it can begin.
-The MA II position would assume the state accounting and fiscal duties currently being performed by the Grants & Projects Analyst.
-Regardless, the CVSI II positions hold priority.
-If the Management Analyst position can be added, it is expected to be hired within FFY23.
+For the FFY24 CVSP, NHP is including the previous FFY proposed Management Analyst II, and two CVSI's that have been approved by the Nevada Legislature.
+The MA II position would will assume the state accounting and fiscal duties currently being performed by the Grants & Projects Analyst.
+The CVSI II positions are in the hiring process and the Management Analyst position has been filled. is expected to be hired within FFY24.

 Overtime is accrued by non-MCSAP funded staff (BA 4713) on MCSAP-eligible activities.
 The overtime expenses are journal vouchered between accounts, and then reimbursed through the MCSAP reimbursement process.
 All overtime is documented on Event Reports.
+The budget for OT is based on Trooper II salaries and activities noted in the crash reduction activities section.
+These include rural strike force, work zone, high crash corridor and Badge on Board over time events.